 How to Deal with a Narcissist

-If you grew up with a narcissistic mother or father you know will know what I’m talking about.
+If you grew up with a narcissistic mother or father ( or are now with a narcissistic spouse or partner) you know will know what I’m talking about.
 Even adult children (if they are still trying to get approval, love or avoid disapproval and anger) take care of the needs of the parent at the expense of their own needs.
-The narcissistic parent is very self-centered and expects others to always put the parent’s needs first.
+The narcissistic parent is very self-centered and expects others to always put their needs first.
 There is no awareness of how it hurts the child’s sense of self and self-esteem.
 And, sadly, some parents are not capable of caring about how this affects their children.
 Not that they want to intentionally hurt their child, but narcissists are often very unaware of their own behavior because their pain and needs must come first.

 The result for the child of the narcissist – low self-esteem, self doubt, depression, health issues (ulcers, etc…), fears and anxiety, and an inability to stand up to others (bosses, significant others, spouses and even their own children).
 Not knowing how to take care of themselves and set limits with their narcissistic parent can follow the child of the narcissist into all other important relationships in their lives.